weaviate/weaviate-io/developers/weaviate/configuration/indexes.md

 Weaviate uses a vector index to facilitate efficient, vector-first data storage and retrieval.
 When vector indexes are combined with horizontal scaling and sharding, you can store and search *very* large amounts of data without decreasing performance.

 ## Weaviate's vector index
-The first vector index type that Weaviate supports is [Hierarchical Navigable Small Worlds (HNSW)](/developers/weaviate/concepts/vector-index.md#hnsw).
-Consequently, HNSW is the default vector index type.
+Weaviate supports the [Hierarchical Navigable Small Worlds (HNSW)](/developers/weaviate/concepts/vector-index.md#hnsw) indexing algorithm.
 HNSW indexes are scalable and super fast at query time, but HNSW algorithms are costly when you add data during the index building process.
+For an alternative approach to indexing that may help with some use cases, see [Asynchronous indexing](/developers/weaviate/configuration/indexes#asynchronous-indexing).

 If you want to contribute to developing a new index type at Weaviate, please contact us or make a pull request in our GitHub project.
 Stay tuned for updates!